HOW THE COUNTRY’S REMARKABLE NATURAL FEATURES FORM THE PERFECT BACKDROP FOR A PHOTO SAFARI

-The Panhandle’s unique combination of swamps, streams and lagoons are the perfect match for any traveler seeking where most tourist’s never go.
+The Panhandle’s unique combination of swamps, streams and lagoons is the perfect match for any traveler seeking where most tourists never go.
 It is 70 kilometers of true wilderness and just the beginning of the natural treasures waiting to be discovered during a Botswana photography workshop.

 2. The Delta

 The Okavango Delta is not man’s territory- it is Mother Nature’s.
 To come here is to enter the animal kingdom.
 Leopards slink up high branches to feed on the carcasses of their prey.
 Lion prides stalk and kill the young or weak.
 Aggressive hippos mate and protect their offspring.
 The strong survive, big cats are king, and humankind is not a part of the food chain.

 During summer, warm beams of light splay between palms and papyrus lining the Okavango River’s waterways.
 The wet season’s abundant rains invite 13,000 local plant species to flourish and bloom.
 April turns to May, and so the wet season fades to the dry.
 Grasslands emerge where cool water once flowed, lions and leopards appear around waterholes dotted with zebra and wildebeest.